 Mary laid the keys on the counter.

-Lie means to take a horizontal position, recline or to rest and doesn’t require a direct object.
+Lie means to assume a horizontal position, recline, or to rest and doesn’t require a direct object.

-I think I’ll lie quietly and see if it helps my headache.
+I think I’ll lie down quietly and see if it helps my headache.

 I lay down for an hour this morning.

 I had only lain down for a few minutes when the phone rang.

 He lay still for a moment.

 Where’s Susan?
 She’s lying down because of her headache.